python-hyper/wsproto/README.rst

 It passes the autobahn test suite completely and strictly in both client and server modes and using permessage-deflate.

-If `wsaccel <https://pypi.python.org/pypi/wsaccel>`_ is installed (optional), then it will be used to speed things up.

 If you want to run the compliance tests, go into the compliance directory and then to test client mode, in one shell run the Autobahn test server: